PhelanShao/tox-agents/README.md

 To use the offline version:

-1. Download the executable (.exe) package.
+1. Download the executable (.exe) package.(https://github.com/PhelanShao/ToxD4C/releases/tag/V2.1)
 2. Double-click to start and wait approximately one minute for the program to load fully.

 ## Advantages of ToxD4C:

 ToxD4C excels in analyzing micro-level chemical reaction mechanisms, enabling precise tracking of toxicity changes from reactants to products.
-This feature is especially powerful when combined with **Molreac** (soon to be open-source, currently available for trial).
+This feature is especially powerful when combined with **Molreac** (soon to be open-source, currently available for trial).Molreac:ONE (https://molreac.lwy-ai4water-lab.com/ & https://www.bohrium.com/apps/molreacone)
+(Yes, we also have molreaczero and other versions, but this parameter is the simplest)
 ## Why Move Beyond SMILES?

 Real chemical structures are inherently three-dimensional.
 Using realistic molecular conformations is crucial as conformational space significantly influences toxicity.
 Combined with low-energy conformational searches and molecular reaction networks, ToxD4C enables far more insightful analyses compared to traditional tools, whose predictions can often be difficult to interpret and less accurate.